 \section{Introduction}

-Let $(\xi^i)_{i\geq 1}$ stand for a sequence of independent, identically distributed, random spacetime distributions on the $2$-dimensional torus $\mathbf{\mathsf{T}}^2$.
-We will denote by $(\Omega, \mcF, \mathbb{P})$ the probability space on which these random variables are defined.
-We assume that the $\xi^i$ are almost surely continuous functions of time with values in the space of $(\alpha-2)$-H\"older regular distributions over $\mathbf{\mathsf{T}}^2$, with $2/3<\alpha<1$, with null spatial mean.
-The archetype of such a noise is given by (the time independent) space white noise.
-We study a system of interacting fields whose evolution is given by the following system of `{\sl singular}' stochastic partial differential equations (SPDEs)
+Let $(\xi^i)_{i\geq 1}$ stand for a sequence of independent, identically distributed, random spacetime distributions on the $2$-dimensional torus $\mathbf{\mathsf{T}}^2$ defined on a common probability space $(\Omega, \mcF, \mathbb{P})$.
+Assume in this introduction that the $\xi^i$ are almost surely some continuous functions of time with values in the space of $(\alpha-2)$-H\"older regular distributions over $\mathbf{\mathsf{T}}^2$, for some $2/3<\alpha<1$.
+The archetype of such a noise is given by the time-independent space white noise.
+We study a system of interacting fields whose evolution is given by the following system of {\it singular} stochastic partial differential equations (SPDEs)

 where